mrkamin/Capeston-Project-JustCold/README.md

 ## Vedio Record Lind

-This is vedio record of my Capeston Project Loom, so to see the explanation of my project, please 😊 [Click here](https://www.loom.com/share/813b9d4dae9643959e3e6a601a70bd07
+This is vedio record of my Capeston Project Loom, so to see the explanation of my project, please 😊 [Click here](https://www.loom.com/share/fd27d217a3d44d45be02273c2a608053) .
-)

-## Getting Started

 To get a local copy up and running follow these simple example steps.